 Giving comes in many forms

-While we encourage every Rotarian to participate in the weekly meetings, a real challenge to give time is in helping others by using your time.
-Around Lincoln you’ll find Rotarians ringing bells for the Salvation Army, serving meals at The Gathering Place, going into our schools to distribute dictionaries, meeting with a young man or woman as a TeamMate, helping kids have fun at Boo at the Zoo, and the list goes on.
+While we encourage every Rotarian to participate in the weekly meetings, "Service Above Self" is demonstrated most effectively by helping others through giving your time.
+Around Lincoln you’ll find Rotarians ringing bells for the Salvation Army, serving meals at The Gathering Place, going into our schools to distribute dictionaries, meeting with a young man or woman as a mentor, and the list goes on.
 By giving of their time, Rotarians are putting service above self.

 Each year we award those with 100% Participation Rate (and for each consecutive year after) with a recognition pin.
 We have one member in our club today who has perfect participation for the past 30 years!